 If the area looks clear, then you can continue to spray with Colloidal Silver, and use essential oils, Healing Balm (to soothe and provide pain relief), and vitamin E oil which can assist with healing process and help minimize scarring.
 Essential oils are antibacterial, antiviral, antifungal, and can promote healing .
 You can read more about essential oils with this link.

 - Educate yourself about this entire process before using black salve for any reason

-- It is recommended that you find a knowledgeable individual to guide you through this process, and have a reliable support system available to assist you- – whether this is a friend or family member who is capable of keeping you focused or providing care for you if you cannot take care of things yourself, and then join an internet support group with experienced users to help with any questions or provide guidance should that be needed.
+- It is recommended that you find a knowledgeable individual to guide you through this process and have a reliable support system available to assist you with questions- – whether this is a friend or family member who is capable of keeping you focused or providing care for you if you cannot take care of things yourself, and then join an internet support group with experienced users to help with any questions or provide guidance should that be needed.

 - Implement caution when applying black salve to areas where the cartilage and/or skin is much thinner than others such as the nose, ears, and cheeks.
 Applying a large area of salve over these areas has the potential of creating a large eschar that could leave a permanent opening behind after it falls off.

 - Keep the area covered with a bandage.
 This helps to keep the eschar from being bumped or disturbed in any way that may cause it to come away too early and it also helps to keep debris away from the forming wound.

 - Putting a small amount of coconut oil on the bandage will also keep the eschar from sticking to it and pulling away too early during bandage changes.